 Table 1.
 Acquisition and reconstruction parameters for the simulated and physical phantoms.

+a. approximate detector thickness.

 To study the effect that motion has on Agatston scoring, integrated calcium mass, volume fraction calcium mass, and spatially weighted calcium scoring, we simulated motion using a previously reported random motion filter (Pérez-García et al., 2021; Shaw et al., 2019).
 We then performed repeated analysis on this simulated motion data to better understand the effect that motion has on all four calcium scoring techniques.